golkar/backdrop/README.md

 <hr>

+For more details and results regarding performance improvements with backdrop see the paper ([draft](https://www.dropbox.com/s/wuvzafu1pgihd8f/Backdrop.pdf?dl=0)).
 For implementation of backdrop via a masking layer see [backdrop-demo.ipynb](backdrop-demo.ipynb).
 For a demonstration of the GP dataset generator see [gp-generate-demo.ipynb](gp-generate-demo.ipynb).
 The dataset used in the paper is [provided on Zenodo](https://zenodo.org/record/1252464#.WwcpbkgvwuU) under dataset.zip.

-For backdrop, please cite using the following BibTex entry:
+For backdrop ([draft](https://www.dropbox.com/s/wuvzafu1pgihd8f/Backdrop.pdf?dl=0)) , please cite using the following BibTex entry:

 ```
 @article{golkar2018,